Design protection/industrial designs in general

 We gladly advice and support you in the field of protection and registration of industrial designs as well as regarding the defence of your rights, regarding accidental violation of prior trademarks as well as regarding seizure of the goods of infringers of rights.

 By registration of a national, a European or an international industrial design (design patent) with the DPMA, EUIPO or WIPO the aesthetic creation gains comprehensive protection.
 Likewise also parts of creations can be protected under certain conditions.

-Taking into consideration that the entry of industrial designs can be effectuated at quite low costs and that there even exists a “quantity discount” in case of multiple applications of product ideas regarding one and the same product group (for example: lamps as a collective term for most diverse applications, packaging out of synthetic material as a collective term for diverse shapes of packaging made of synthetic material), it is really astonishing that not more product ideas are being registered.
+Taking into consideration that the registration of industrial designs can be effectuated at quite low costs and that there even exists a “quantity discount” in case of multiple applications of product ideas regarding one and the same product group (for example: lamps as a collective term for most diverse applications, packaging out of synthetic material as a collective term for diverse shapes of packaging made of synthetic material), it is really astonishing that rather few product ideas are being registered.

 Hiring a certified specialist lawyer for protection of intellectual property rights is helpful in order to avoid mistakes, which can lead to delays or even loss of rights.

 Consequences of a missing registration of industrial designs:

 Often creative inventors undergo the painful experience in case of an imitation that a copied product cannot be prevented without more ado if one has not applied for a registration in time, which means regarding industrial designs within one year after the first presentation in front of the public or towards potential customers.